-NOTE: In the case of grade appeals, students have until midterm of the following long term to challenge course grades, have a decision reached, and, if necessary, have the appropriate paperwork submitted to the Registrar's Office.
-Paperwork received in the Registrar's Office after the deadline will, in most cases, not be accepted.
+NOTE: In the case of grade appeals, students have until midterm of the following long term to challenge course grades, have a decision reached, and, if necessary, have the appropriate paperwork submitted to the Student Registration and Records' Office.
+Paperwork received in the Student Registration and Records Office after the deadline will, in most cases, not be accepted.